MiltonGreat/2020-US-Election-Vote-Share-Prediction/README.md

 ### Overview

-This project analyzes the county-wise vote share from the 2020 United States presidential election using a dataset containing detailed county demographics, racial composition, income statistics, and occupational distributions.
-The project aims to predict the Democratic vote share percentage using machine learning models and gain insights into the factors influencing election outcomes.

-### Quality Issues:

-- Missing values in demographic or income data.
-- Potential for outliers in median income and voting percentages.

-Cleaning:
-- Impute missing data using median values for income or percentages.
-- Scale numerical features for regression tasks.

-Known Limitations:
-- Data is geographically limited to the US, affecting generalizability.
-- High correlation between certain features (e.g., race and party preferences) may require careful handling to avoid multicollinearity.
+This project analyzes the United States 2020 presidential election data using machine learning techniques to understand voting patterns and demographic relationships.
+The analysis includes data preprocessing, feature engineering, model training, and visualization of various electoral trends.

 ### Objectives